varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 #### USB Map

 In the _USB Maps_ folder in this repo, you will find two folders.
-One is labled _USBMap-SFF.kext_, and the other is labled _USBMap-MT.kext_.
-The name are pretty self-explanitory.
+The names are pretty self-explanitory.
 Download the one which represents the model of your computer, and rename to just _USBMap.kext_.
 Then, copy it to the EFI/OC/Kexts folder on your USB drive.

 #### GenSMBIOS values